 Will I ever need to sign in after I have successfully registered?

-Yes, unless you see your college email user name in the upper right hand corner of the New York Times web page, you need to sign in to get the access granted under the site license.
+Yes, unless you see "Account" in the upper right hand corner of the New York Times web page, you need to sign in to get the access granted under the site license.

 Will I ever need to renew my registration?

-Upon registration, a faculty or staff member is granted online access to the New York Times for four years (this is a change).
-After that four years, you will be required to renew your registration and then will be granted an additional four years of access.
+Upon registration, a faculty or staff member is granted online access to the New York Times for four years.
+After that four years, you will be required to renew your registration and then will be granted an additional four years of access, and so on.

-If you are a student, access is granted until the date of your graduation--up to four years.
+If you are a student, access is granted through the end of your graduation year--up to four years.

 You will not receive a reminder email from the New York Times when it is time to renew your access.
 Your best alternative is to create a calendar reminder at the time of registration or renewal.
 To renew, go to the registration link above, log in, and follow the instructions; that will reset your access for another four years.